koda-git/mdblogger/_posts/2024-11-08-network-setup.markdown

 - I set the upstream router’s 5GHz channel to an unused one using NetSpot.
 - Switched the channel bandwidth to 40MHz — a good balance between stability and speed.
+- I set the antenna gain to 6DBi since the included antennas are advertised as 5.5DBi, Sorry neighbours!
+    - It is still in the legal range for Canada, so I’m not breaking any laws here!

 ### 6. DHCP + DNS Server Setup on MikroTik